the-events-calendar/tribe-common/readme.txt

 = [4.12.19] 2021-03-02 =

 * Fix - Prevent problems when using longer array keys in `Tribe__Cache` so the correct non-persistent groups are referenced.
 [ET-1023]
+* Language - 0 new strings added, 1 updated, 1 fuzzied, and 0 obsolete

 = [4.12.18] 2021-02-24 =